 A recognized expert in fostering collaborative inquiry that produces both learning and action, Jim led over two dozen sponsored research projects on topics such as managing remote workers, the future of business collaboration, developing workplace strategies, executive leadership and staff development, building business performance scorecards, and measuring workplace effectiveness.

 Jim was a co-author and the lead editor for Cut It Out!
 Save for Today, Build for Tomorrow, published by the IFMA Foundation in 2009.
 He also wrote the chapter on change management for Work on the Move: Driving Strategy and Change in Workplaces, also from the IFMA Foundation (October 2011).

 Corporate Agility (2007), co-authored with Charles Grantham and Cory Williamson, addresses the need for organizations to coordinate and integrate HR, IT, and CRE/facilities management to develop new business capabilities for competing in a flat, global economy.
 Corporate Agility was named one of the ten best business books of 2007.

 Jim holds Ph.D., M.A., and B.Sc. degrees from Cornell University and an MBA (With Distinction) from the Harvard Business School.
-From 2012 to 2014 he served as the elected president of the Corporate Real Estate Council within the IFMA, the International Facilities Management Association.
-He is the immediate past president of the Northern California chapter of the National Speakers Association.
+From 2012 to 2014 he served as the elected president of the Corporate Real Estate Council within IFMA, the International Facilities Management Association.
+He is a past president of the Northern California chapter of the National Speakers Association.
 Jim lives and works in Walnut Creek, California.